waypointsolutions.com Listed by dragonforce Ransomware Group

 Waypoint Business Solutions partners with Dell Technologies to provide comprehensive IT solutions, including hardware, software, and professional services.

 Public reporting indicates that Waypoint Business Solutions, a partner of Dell Technologies offering hardware, software, and professional IT services, had data taken in the incident.
-The exact number of people whose information was exposed remains unknown.
+The exact number of people whose information may have been exposed remains unknown.
 Available reporting describes the material as internal files rather than a specific list of customer records, though such files frequently contain names, contact details, contracts, and other business information that can affect individuals.

 May 27, 2026 marks the date the company appeared on the DragonForce leak site.
 The group typically posts stolen data after victims do not meet extortion demands.